Outcome 5: Dynamic business environment fostering innovation and international connections

 Endeavour Fund: Transforming Aotearoa New Zealand’s future

 Several past Endeavour programmes have received investment through the PreSeed Accelerator Fund, which supports early stage technology commercialisation.
 Of the 42 startups incorporated between 2019 and 2023 resulting from PreSeed investment, at least 20% are known to stem from intellectual property generated out of an Endeavour programme.
-Six notable examples that have collectively attracted significant venture capital investment are:
+Of the programmes that have collectively attracted significant venture capital investment, 6 notable examples are:

 National Science Challenges